The IF/THEN Plan.

-It's a simple technique to help you 'implement your goal intentions’, developed by Professor Peter Gollwitzer at New York University.
+It's a simple way to help you 'implement your goal intentions’, developed by Professor Peter Gollwitzer at New York University.
 This article was inspired by a lecture he gave at the London School of Economics in March 2018.

 What's an IF/THEN Plan?

-Let’s use healthy eating as an example, a worthy but rather vague goal.
+Let’s use healthy eating as an example.
 First, an IF/THEN Plan would ask you to specify the context(s) where you struggle to ‘implement that intention'.
 Then it asks you to make a plan to see it through.
+Like this:

 IF I am in the Supermarket cereal aisle, THEN I will check the packets for nutritional value and make the healthy choice.

 IF I am at a restaurant, THEN I will ask the waiter whether they have any low-calorie options on the menu.

 IF I feel hungry when I am watching TV, THEN I will choose a snack from the ‘healthy’ section of my kitchen cupboard.

-The way this technique works is weird.
-When I first heard about it, I thought the IF context — the cereal aisle, the restaurant, or watching TV — would remind me of the plan I had made 'in-the-moment' and jolt me into conscious action.
+The way this technique works is odd.
+When I first heard about it, I thought the IF context — the cereal aisle, the restaurant, or watching TV — would remind me of my plan and jolt me into conscious action.
 But that isn't right.
-In fact, the exercise seems to hardwire the behaviour at an unconscious level.
-Gollwitzer calls it ‘strategic automaticity’ and it works by coding a mental association between the cue and the response that can operate without deliberative intent.
+In fact, the exercise hard-wires the behaviour at an unconscious level.
+Gollwitzer calls it ‘strategic automaticity’ and it works by coding a mental association between the cue and the response that operates without intent.

-Because it sounds way too good to be true.
+Because it sounds too good to be true.